6 minutes

 Networking - The Absolute Basics

 The world of networking is very complex.
-There is a lot going on behind the scenes when you use the internet to send and receive data for your web browsing, streaming and playing video games online.
-Then outside of home networks, when we start talking about business networks, enterprise networks, college campus networks and data centre networks, it gets significantly more complex.
+A lot is going on behind the scenes when you use the internet to send and receive data for web browsing, streaming, and playing video games online.
+Outside of home networks, when we start talking about business networks, enterprise networks, college campus networks, and data center networks, it gets significantly more complex.

 Networking is complex

-The average punter out in the wild definitely does not have the appreciation for the complexities of getting data from point a to point b around the world.
-Although they don’t really need to, they just want low ping to shoot people on call of duty or to be able to stream 4k UHD movies without any lag.
+The average person out in the wild definitely does not appreciate the complexities of getting data from point A to point B around the world.
+Although they don’t really need to—they just want low ping to shoot people on Call of Duty or to be able to stream 4K UHD movies without any lag.
 To that, I say, fair enough.

 But for us nerds, or more aptly named, technologists of the world, it is both amazing and fascinating how we are able to do all of this.
-Particularly the oldies out there who experienced dial up internet.
-I’m not even that old and I can remember the crazy noises of a dial up modem, and downloading songs at 30 Kbps for hours and hours while my Mum was going crazy for not being able to use the phone.
+Particularly for the older generation who experienced dial-up internet.
+I’m not even that old, and I can remember the crazy noises of a dial-up modem, and downloading songs at 30 Kbps for hours while my mom was going crazy for not being able to use the phone.

-So we are going to go through the very basics of what makes the data flow.
-The devices that connect together to form the networks all over the all over the world, which collectively form what we know as the internet.
+So, we are going to go through the very basics of what makes the data flow: the devices that connect together to form the networks all over the world, which collectively form what we know as the internet.

 What builds a network

-Beginning with LANs or Local Area Networks, which is what we generally would call the network inside of a single building or small area.
-This is where our end devices, such as computers and laptops are connected, through either WIFI or ethernet cable to access the internet.
+Beginning with LANs (Local Area Networks), which is what we generally call the network inside a single building or small area.
+This is where our end devices, such as computers and laptops, are connected, either through Wi-Fi or Ethernet cable, to access the internet.

-Generally we would say that a network needs 4 things to be considered a network (although this is not strictly the case, it could be shrunk to not include a switch or an ISP connection and still be considered a network, or you could have a switch and 2 hosts connected to it only without a router or ISP connection.
-It can also, and often does also go the other way and include many, many more devices and hosts).
+Generally, we would say that a network needs four things to be considered a network (although this is not strictly the case; it could be shrunk to not include a switch or an ISP connection and still be considered a network, or you could have a switch and two hosts connected to it only without a router or ISP connection.
+It can also, and often does, go the other way and include many, many more devices and hosts).
 They are:

 - A host system such as a PC